 Encourage Eco-Friendly Commuting

 A lot of your company’s eco-footprint won’t be in the office; it’ll be in the cars of your employees, who drive to and from work.
 As such, it’s a good idea to encourage eco-friendly commuting.
 This could be by having a ride-sharing sheet in the office, or by providing bike racks for those who want to ride in.
 You can also reward your eco-warriors by letting them leave 30 minutes early on Friday, as an extra incentive.

 Whatever you end up doing, make sure it’s not the end of your transition to being environmentally friendly.
 Keep a progressive attitude, and you’ll be ready to adopt new practices as and when they’re developed.
+One easy way to make your business more environmentally friendly is to use renewable business energy.
 And in the meantime, you’ll be able to sleep easy knowing you’re doing your part!